CompBio-Lab/MESSI_manuscript/docs/report.md

 \end{tabular}}
 \end{table}

+Despite the growing number of multiomics integration methods, systematic benchmarking remains a challenge.
+Methods vary widely in input requirements (e.g., omics formats, labels), implementation languages (R, Python), and evaluation protocols (e.g., internal cross-validation vs. fixed splits).
+These inconsistencies hinder fair comparison and reproducibility.

-To address this, we propose a new automated framework to systematically benchmark and analyze multiomics methods (table \@ref(tab:method-meta-table)) with varying data types.
+To address these limitations, we propose MESSI, a modular nad automated framework for systematically benchmarking and analyzing multiomics integration methods (see Table \@ref(tab:method-meta-table)).
+Its generic and extensible design allows easy incorporation of new state-of-art (SOTA) methods, ensures full reproducibility, and standardizes inputs across analytical tasks.
+By treating each method as a self-contained module and managing execution via Nextflow and containers, MESSI ensures reproducibility and enables seamless extension to new tools and datasets.
+It can be deployed on any computing platform, enabling continuous evaluation of existing and emerging methods without duplicating effort.

-This framework ensures full reproducibility and provides standardized input for any analytical task, with the capability to run on any computing platform.
-This feature would allow easy extension of more integration methods or datasets, and would be important such researchers could continuously assess current and in-development methods, and track changes without the need to reinventing the wheels in many sense.
+Overall, MESSI serves not only as a benchmarking framework, but also as a prototype for a unified and reproducible approach to multiomics analysis such researchers could continuously assess current and in-development methods, and track changes without the need to reinventing the wheels in many sense.

 <!-- Considering omics data in multiple matrices of N x P , where N is samples, P is variables, current integration could be done via N-integration (same samples) or P-integration (same variables) or mix of both [@shannon2024commentary].
 We will focus on the N-integration methods for now, and later extend it to P-integration. -->